Imagine if Tom Brady had to refer to an instructional DVD every time he had to throw a football.

 If you’re an analyst, you should be able to pitch your best investment idea to an investor even if you were stranded in the wilderness without your computer or your papers.

-If you’re a coach, you should have your team’s playbook memorized by heart.
+If you’re a coach, you should have your team’s playbook memorized by heart and be able to summon and draw up the play when the situation calls for it.

 And so on, and so forth.